singh1203/Ride-Evee-Backend-Assign/README.md

 3. Set up your MongoDB database and update the connection URL in the code.
 4. Start the application using `npm start`.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests if you have any suggestions or improvements.

 ## License

 This project is licensed under the MIT License.